AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/aveva-cloud-svcs-cat.md

 # AVEVA™ Cloud Services Catalog

-All AVEVA Connect services are listed in the Services Catalog.
-View the catalog to see what services your organization is subscribed to and also discover other AVEVA™ services.
+AVEVA Data Hub is one of the services available on AVEVA Connect.
+All Connect services are listed in the Services Catalog in the AVEVA Connect portal.
+You can use this service catalog to see all the services your organization has subscribed to and also discover other AVEVA™ services.

 ## AVEVA™ Connect services

 The AVEVA™ Connect home page lists all the services you have access to as a set of tiles.
-A service is an application your organization has purchased for use.
+To be viewed as a tile on the home page, each service must be subscribed to in the AVEVA Cloud Services Catalog and turned on in a folder in Connect.
 Click anywhere on the appropriate tile to launch the service you wish to use.

 ## Navigate to the Services Catalog